 - The opportunity to network with world-leading researchers and to participate in social occasions and lively lectures held at FHI

-The scholarship will be awarded for the duration of your course, subject to satisfactory academic progress.
+The scholarship will be awarded for the duration of your fee liability, subject to satisfactory academic progress.

 To be eligible for a Future of Humanity Institute scholarship you must be starting a full- or part- time DPhil programme in the 2019/2020 academic year in a relevant discipline.
 You can be either a Home/EU or an overseas student.
 Your supervisor does not need to be attached to the Future of Humanity Institute.